INCF/neurohdf/doc/source/hierarchy.rst

 Mapping to irregular datasets are defined for:
 * 3D skeletons
-* 2D contours
+* 2D contours embedded in 3D (e.g. slices)
-* M-to-N connectors with spatial location between skeletons
+* Microcircuitry: 3D skeletons together with M-to-N connectors with spatial location between skeletons
-* surface meshes
+* Surface meshes
-* line strips (a special case of 3D skeletons)
+* Line strips (a special case of 3D skeletons, such as tractographies)

 Regular datasets (Homogeneous nd-arrays)
 * The affine transformation from "voxel" space to Region space ?
   (The scaling defines the resolution)
-* Need another affine?
 * The unit strings for all axes after transformation
 * An axis-aligned boundings box relative to the Region
 * The semantics of the axes (after or before transformation?)